nozel-org/freebsd-backupbot/README.md

 # Backupbot
 Backupbot is a serverbot spin-off.
-The functionality first was planned for serverbot, but later we decided it would be better to seperate main use-cases (e.g. 'monitoring' and 'backup') in seperate projects.
+The functionality first was planned for serverbot, but later we decided it would be better to separate main use-cases (e.g. 'monitoring' and 'backup') in seperate projects.

 # Planned features
 * Easy to understand and simplistic.